-Talk with an independent agent in the Trusted Choice network to learn more about what these limits mean and the amount of coverage that makes sense for you.
+Talk with an independent agent in our network to learn more about what these limits mean and the amount of coverage that makes sense for you.

 Your state’s minimum coverage amounts may be sufficient in an accident that does not involve serious injuries or extensive property damage.
 In the event that the costs exceed your liability coverage, you will be responsible for paying the extra amount out of your own pocket.

-An independent agent in the Trusted Choice network can provide more information about your snowmobile liability insurance coverage options, as well as details on umbrella insurance policies to help you determine whether one of these policies is a worthwhile investment.
+An independent agent in our network can provide more information about your snowmobile liability insurance coverage options, as well as details on umbrella insurance policies to help you determine whether one of these policies is a worthwhile investment.

 Find a local independent agent in our network in your area today to assess your snowmobile liability coverage needs and compare rates and options.